 - Navigate to the record screen using the circular record button (center of the bottom toolbar)

 - Tap on the settings icon

 - Tap on 'Auto-Pause'

 Auto-Pause for cycling uses GPS movement to automatically detect when you are at rest.
 Once you begin moving again, Auto-Pause will turn off.
 Because this feature is GPS-based, it's important to note that if you are taking a break to go indoors or someplace where GPS line of sight is obscured, you should use the manual pause feature to prevent any miscalculations.
-Cycling Auto-Pause will be on by default but can be turned off in your settings page.
+Cycling Auto-Pause will be on by default but can be turned off on your settings page.

-This is a motion-based (accelerometer) Auto-Pause which uses your running movement to automatically detect when you are at rest.
+This is a motion-based (accelerometer) Auto-Pause that uses your running movement to automatically detect when you are at rest.
 Users will hear audio announcements for Auto-Pause events if they have split announcements on or live segment audio enabled.

 If you choose to turn Auto-Pause off, Strava will calculate your moving and resting time during the upload process instead of during the activity.

 We will do server-side resting time calculations (per above) unless there are manual pause events.
 If there are manual pause events, we assume that you want to control the time and will calculate moving time with respect to timer time instead.

 Keep in mind that if you manually pause the app, you must manually resume the app before continuing your activity, even if you have auto-pause enabled.